Why BC Law: Experiential Learning

-In Fall 2014, we will open our new Center for Experiential Learning.
-Based at the Law School, the Center will provide a home for all in-house clinics, internships, semester in practice and short-term externship programs at the school, and is part of a comprehensive long-term vision for the support and expansion of BC Law’s experiential learning efforts.
+In Fall 2014, we opened our new Center for Experiential Learning.
+Based at the Law School, the Center provides a home for all in-house clinics, internships, semester in practice and short-term externship programs at the school, and is part of a comprehensive long-term vision for the support and expansion of BC Law’s experiential learning efforts.

 Here is a just a taste of the experiential learning options you will find at BC Law.
 For more on experiential learning, view our overview (PDF).